Are you keeping your nose to the grindstone?

 Grit = Perseverance + Passion x Purpose

 Given a choice, though, most of us would rather not grind it out too often because it gets to be, well, a grind.
 But is there an alternative?
-Psychology Today recently ran a collection of articles on grit – perseverance in the face of ongoing obstacles.
-It seems that people with grit are more successful than the rest of us.
+In 2005, Psychology Today had recently run a feature on a concept called grit – perseverance in the face of ongoing obstacles.
+Where I grew up in the Midwestern USA, we had an earthy magazine called “Grit” and the concept resonated so well for me that I wrote the first draft of this essay so I could include it in an action research program on productivity and wellness.
+According to Psychology Today, people with grit were more successful than the rest of us.
+I figured some of my clients might find the grit concept to be a useful framing device for people trying to claim more ownership of their work and work experience.

 Saying that perseverance is a key ingredient of success is hardly revolutionary.
 On the other hand, perseverance alone does not seem to guarantee success.
-After all, a lot of people grind it out for years, but grinding does not guarantee success.
-Sometimes hard work seems to just grind you down mentally and physically and research shows that excessive grinding can actually have a negative impact on performance over time.
+A lot of people grind it out for years, but grinding does not guarantee success.
+Sometimes hard work seems to just grind you down mentally and physically, and research shows that excessive grinding can actually have a negative impact on performance over time.
 Perseverance channeled through grinding doesn’t seem to be recipe for sustainable success.

 It’s easier to be gritty when you have a clear sense of purpose.